weight loss

 To burn 500 calories, you probably need to participate in moderate physical activity for over an hour (depending on your weight and the exertion of exercise).
 So, if you’re aiming for a deficit of 500 calories a day, you’re unlikely to achieve this with exercise alone.
 That brings us to why diet is so critical when it comes to weight loss…

-A healthy diet that promotes a calorie deficit is absolutely essential if you want to lose weight but it’s important not to restrict your diet in extreme measures.
+A healthy diet is absolutely essential if you want to lose weight but it’s important not to restrict your diet in extreme measures.
 Not only is this an unsustainable method of weight loss (after rapid loss of weight, people tend to quickly regain weight), but it will also lead to nutrient deficiencies.
 Very low-calorie diets can also lead to a lack of energy, dizziness, and hair thinning.

 Even if it’s low in calories, reaching for a sugary treat is a common mistake.
 The calories in sugar are known as ‘empty calories’ as they provide no nutritional value.
 This means that you won’t be provided with the energy that you need and you’re likely to find yourself hungry again after a short while.
 It can also lead to leptin resistance which is a hormone that influences appetite regulation and fat storage.
 As well as this, the effects of sugar are cognitive with evidence to indicate that a diet high in fructose interferes with the appetite control functions of the brain.